Condolences pour in for rapper Riky Rick

 — Makoya Bearings (@DJTira) February 23, 2022

 Riky Rick, 34, leaves behind his wife Bianca Naidoo and two children.
 He is the second celebrity to have died by suicide this year.
-Patrick Shai was also found dead in the garage of his home in January.
+Veteran actor Patrick Shai was also found dead in the garage of his home in Dobsonville, Soweto in January.

 Also Read: Shock as Riky Rick takes his own life